Boduru/Pool-Game-Web/README.md

 ```

 ## Ball collision response
-Method that allows to replace and change the trajectory of two differents balls that collide with each other
+Method that allows to replace and change the trajectory of two differents balls taht collides with each other

 ```javascript
 if (this.do_rect_collide(other)) {